Shapiro to take office with mandate from Pennsylvania voters

 On Sunday, Mastriano conceded, issuing a statement that acknowledged his defeat and asked his supporters to give Shapiro the opportunity to lead.

-But, he also said work must be done on election laws to make them “transparent, secure and more quickly decided."
+But, he also said work must be done on elections to make them “transparent, secure and more quickly decided."

 “Pennsylvanians deserve to have faith in our elections,” Mastriano said.